microsoft/tsdoc/tsdoc/README.md

 ## Get involved

-The **TSDoc** project is under active development and evolving.
-Please visit our GitHub project for up-to-date documentation, instructions for building/debugging the projects, and other resources:
+The **TSDoc** project is actively evolving.
+Please visit our GitHub project for the latest documentation, instructions for building/debugging the projects, and other resources:

 https://github.com/Microsoft/tsdoc